angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 Post used to be the auto-win matchup where their only hope was either a timely :card[Boseiju, who Endures] or Choke and it had to resolve.
-With Modern Horizons 3 (the Commander set to be exact), the deck has gained in popularity and the matchup has changed drastically. :card[Vexing Bauble] will help their :card[Disruptor Flute]s resolve, usually naming the Oracle or Doomsday itself.
-This slows down the game giving them more time to present lethal, or screw your pre-established pile entirely.
+With Modern Horizons 3 (the Commander set to be exact), the deck has gained in popularity and the matchup has changed drastically.
+Maindeck :card[Disruptor Flute]s, usually naming the Oracle or Doomsday itself can slow down the game giving them more time to present a lethal board state, or screw your pre-established pile entirely.

-In the current Legacy meta the best matchups to face are probably Miracles variants, non-blue decks and TES.
+Otherwise the better matchups to face are probably Miracles variants, non-blue decks and most Storm archetypes.
 These decks often do not provide much pressure and have limited interaction once Doomsday resolves.
-We also have a lot of interaction which means they tend to not have enough disruption to be able to stop us.
+We also have a lot of interaction which means they tend not to have enough disruption to be able to stop us.

 Death and Taxes and Maverick are good examples of the easier matchups with limited interaction.
 Still, they can display threats in the form of hatebears.
-But often they are too slow or get answered easily by Daze.
+But often they are too slow or get answered easily by :card[Daze].
 For the green matchups, :card[Endurance] requires preparation and proper sequencing but is far from being as back-breaking as it is often thought.
 More details about this in the [interaction page](/meandeck/interaction#cheating-on-devotion).